Sprint (missile)

-The Sprint was a two-stage, solid-fuel anti-ballistic missile (ABM), armed with a W66 enhanced-radiation thermonuclear warhead used by the United States Army from 1975-1976.
+The Sprint was a two-stage, solid-fuel anti-ballistic missile (ABM), armed with a W66 enhanced-radiation thermonuclear warhead used by the United States Army during 1975–76.
 It was designed to intercept incoming reentry vehicles (RV) after they had descended below an altitude of about 60 km, where the thickening air stripped away any decoys or radar reflectors and exposed the RV to observation by radar.
-As the RV would be traveling at about 5 mile/s, Sprint had to have phenomenal performance to achieve an interception in the few seconds before the RV reached its target.
+As the RV would be traveling at about 5 mile/s, Sprint needed to have phenomenal performance to achieve an interception in the few seconds before the RV reached its target.

 Sprint accelerated at 100 g, reaching a speed of 10 Mach in 5 seconds.
 Such a high velocity at relatively low altitudes created skin temperatures up to 6200 F, requiring an ablative shield to dissipate the heat.
 The high temperature caused a plasma to form around the missile, requiring extremely powerful radio signals to reach it for guidance.
 The missile glowed bright white as it flew.

 Sprint was the centerpiece of the Nike-X system, which concentrated on placing bases around large cities to intercept Soviet warheads.
 The cost of such a system quickly became untenable as the Soviets added more ICBMs to their fleet, and Nike-X was abandoned.
 In its place came the Sentinel program, which used Sprint as a last-ditch defense against RVs that evaded the much longer-ranged LIM-49 Spartan.
 Sentinel was itself changed to become the Safeguard Program, which was operational only for a few months from October 1975 to early 1976.
 Congressional opposition and high costs linked to its questionable economics and efficacy against the then emerging MIRV warheads of the Soviet Union, resulted in a very short operational period.

 During the early 1970s, some work was carried out on an improved Sprint II, which was mostly concerned with the guidance systems.
 These were to be dedicated to the task of protecting the Minuteman missile fields.
 Further work was canceled as US ABM policy changed.